-Fill out the judge's evaluation forms (usually provided by the judge at the show) and mail into MSU Horse Program in E. Lansing after each show.
+Fill out the judge's evaluation forms (usually provided by the judge at the show) and mail into MSU Horse Program in East Lansing after each show, or visit the online form MI 4-H Horse Judges Evaluation (jotform.com).
 Keep a record on file of every judge hired with their name and contact information along with their qualifications.
 Also include which show they judged and any notes or comments (positive and/or negative).

 Judges can judge a mini/draft show and a light horse show in the same program year.
-Judges should not judge for our program every year, unless they are judging the opposite program as the year before.
+Judges should not judge for our program every year unless they are judging the opposite program as the year before.